offen/offen/docs/docs/running-offen/setting-up-using-subdomains.md

 layout: default
 title: Setting up and using subdomains
 nav_order: 6
-description: "How to configure and use subdomains for your Offen installation"
+description: "How to configure and use subdomains for your Offen Fair Web Analytics installation"
 permalink: /running-offen/setting-up-using-subdomains/
 parent: Running Offen
 ---